fajarcandraaa/go-scraper/README.md

-# Scraping data from marketplace website using golang and gocolly lib
+# Scraping data from some marketplace sites using golang and gocolly libraries

 <!-- ABOUT THE PROJECT -->
 ## About The Project